-- 2. Higher reputability, appeal and credit with investors, in particular institutional investors, who have a focus on Sustainability/ESG/CSR.
-This is all the more important for a company part of a Group the holding company of which (Azimut Holding S.p.A.) is a listed company and an UN PRI signatory. - 3.
-Higher credit with authorities, institutions or counterparties, when behaviour and reputation of the Company (and the Group) is a factor to be considered.
-This is true, for instance, in decisions on partnerships, deals or common initiatives to be pursued with Azimut Life, as well as in decisions involving assessment of credit merit and reliability in lending operations. - 4.
-Credit and reputability with professionals, service providers and staff, both existing and to be recruited, increasing the appeal of the Company. - Possibility to increase and build up expertise in the ESG /CSR domain and possibility to complement and complete the product range and investment offer made available by the Company.
+2. Higher reputability, appeal and credit with investors, in particular institutional investors, who have a focus on Sustainability/ESG/CSR.
+This is all the more important for a company which is a part of the Group which in turn is a listed company and an UN PRI signatory.

+3. Higher credit with authorities, institutions or counterparties, when behavior and reputation of the Company (and the Group) is a factor to be considered.
+This is true, for instance, in decisions on partnerships, deals or common initiatives to be pursued by Azimut Life, as well as in decisions involving assessment of credit merit and reliability in lending operations.

+4. Credit and reputability with professionals, service providers and staff, both existing and prospective, increasing the appeal of the Company.

+5. Possibility to increase and build up an expertise in the ESG /CSR domain and possibility to complement and complete the product range and the investment offer made available by the Company.

 All staff should be aware of the importance of these aspects in the ESG approach and should therefore ensure that the principles specified in this Policy are consistently applied.

-6. PRINCIPLES AND VALUES

-6.1.
-How the Company Pursues and Implements Sustainability/ESG/CSR

-The commitment of the Company towards Sustainability/ESG/CSR is expressed through:

-- the creation and maintenance of a sustainable and ESG/CSR oriented organization, in line with the principles and values expressed in the present ESG Policy; - 2. the integration of ESG in the corporate strategy, e.g. by: - a) considering ESG and sustainability matters when defining and implementing investment policies for the existing products of the Company; or - creating or including products having a special focus on ESG and sustainability matters within its product offer range.
+ESG Policy Author: Debska Date of last review 11/10/2024 Page 10 of 28 5.
+PRINCIPLES AND VALUES 5.1.
+How the Company Pursues and Implements Sustainability/ESG/CSR The commitment of the Company towards Sustainability/ESG/CSR is expressed through: 1. the creation and maintenance of a sustainable and ESG/CSR oriented organization, in line with the principles and values expressed in the present ESG Policy; 2. the integration of ESG in the corporate strategy, e.g. by:

+a) considering ESG and sustainability matters when defining and implementing investment policies for the existing products of the Company; or b) creating or including products having a special focus on ESG and sustainability matters within its product offer range.
-6.2.
-VALUES

-The Company adheres to the values expressed in the Charter of Values of the Group through an organizational model oriented to sustainability.
+5.2.
+VALUES The Company adheres to the values expressed in the Charter of Values of the Group through an organizational model oriented to sustainability.
 These values inform the way in which the Company operates, to the benefit of the main stakeholders, including people working for the organization and anyone dealing with the organization (clients, partners, service providers and authorities).